LCAV/audioROS/doc/Experiments.md

 2. add <exp_name> as EXP_DIR to `src/audio_bringup/audio_bringup/measurement_pipeline.py`
 3. run measurement_pipeline file

-# Wall Experiment Evaluation

-## Stepper motors
+## Stepper motors evaluation

 The following steps need to be performed in sequence to evaluate a new stepper motor dataset

-1. add new dataset to `dataset_parameters.py`
-2. run wall_analysis.py after adding the new dataset in parse_experiments.
+1. run wall_analysis.py after adding the new dataset in parse_experiments. *TODO move this to dataset_parameters*
+3. (optional): run CleanupAnalysis.ipynb to find good parameters for cleaning up.
+2. add new dataset to `dataset_parameters.py`
-3. run generate_df_results.py after adding the new dataset in the list.
+4. run generate_df_results.py after adding the new dataset in the list. *TODO move list here to dataset_parameters*